 As mentioned earlier, there’s more to graphic design than simply designing something pretty.
 Graphic design involves solving a problem visually, and your templates are one way this is done.

 It is necessary then that your templates should cater to people with real problems, whether it’s designing a book cover, a flyer for their retail store promotions, or a nice layout for their social media post.

 Sometimes you can end up with a template that offers no purpose to anyone.
 This can relate to the kind of layout you choose to use coupled with the text items, making the template confusing to interpret.
 This can also be a result of a simplistic design, with little effort put into it.

 Take a look at the following designs.
-What purpose can they serve anyone?
-The subject matter on the templates are unclear, the text content, if any is vague and they can pass off simply as someone’s art project.
+What purpose can they serve?
+The subject matter on the templates are unclear, the text content, if any, is vague and they can pass off simply as an art project rather than graphic design.